vasi/bootstrappable-distros/README.md

 * [Chimera Linux](distros/Chimera.md) - Only bootstrappable from a handful of musl distros.
 Has good package set
 * [Gnome OS](distros/GnomeOS.md) - Immutable desktop, can build flatpaks but not normal packages
 * [Linux From Scratch](distros/LFS.md) - Added software must be built by hand, though with [guidance](https://www.linuxfromscratch.org/blfs/view/stable/)
+* [stagex](distros/stagex.md) - Has ~300 packages.
+Targeted at containers, needs manual intervention to boot, but can run on real hardware.

 ## Honorable mentions

 Systems that are similar to a bootstrappable distro, or are good efforts towards one, but don't fully meet my criteria.

-Can bootstrap, could arguably qualify:

-* [stagex](distros/stagex.md) - Can bootstrap and build packages.
-Targeted at containers, needs manual intervention to boot in VM.
-Unclear if it can run on real hardware

 Can bootstrap, has working dev tools, but no package management: